-The VE Tools (see Part3) for visualisation and analysis of climate relevant data to be demonstrated and can be used in the "GE Climate Utopia" during the VE Week include the following:
+The VE Tools (see Part 3) for visualization and analysis of climate-relevant data, which can be demonstrated and used in the "GE Climate Horizon" during the VE Week, include the following:

 - Tool 1: Environment and Data Visualization.
-PAST & PRESENT (to be used in work on GE

-Mapping Past & Present).
+PAST & PRESENT (to be used in work on GE - Mapping Past & Present).
 This tool is introduced on Tuesday. - Tool 2: Socio-Economic Drivers of Climate Change.
-PAST & FUTURE (to used to work on GE - Mapping Past & Drafting Future).
-This tool is introduced on Wednesday - Tool 3: Climate Scenarios.
-FUTURE (to be used to work on GE Mapping Future).
+PAST & FUTURE (to be used in work on GE - Mapping Past & Drafting Future).
+This tool is introduced on Wednesday. - Tool 3: Climate Scenarios.
+FUTURE (to be used in work on GE Mapping Future).
 This tool is introduced on Thursday.

-Each tool has a short description with illustrations as well as a case example, suggested simple tasks, other useful tools and readings.
+Each tool includes a short description with illustrations, as well as a case example, suggested simple tasks, other useful tools, and readings.

 1.4.
-VE Group Exercise - Joint UTOPIAs
+VE Group Exercise - Joint Climate Horizons